vlGoku/Memory/README.md

   gameboard.addBackToCard();
 ```

-removeMainMenu removes the menu after the start Game button has been klicked
+removeMainMenu removes the menu after the start Game button has been clicked

 ```sh
 function removeMainMenu();